COMSYS/parameter-exchange/README.md

         cd docker/wolfssl
         git checkout d1397656ef4be39829fafd90bbc07e7aa447d600

+## System Requirements

+We do not require any specific hardware or software apart from the needs introduced by our utilized libraries (i.e., a current Linux or MacOS system).
+In general, our design is detached from the specific hardware and can be configured accordingly, for example, to require less memory (e.g., by reducing the number of OTs).
+For our measurements, we noticed a maximum memory consumption of 42 GiB, however, most evaluations required significantly less.
+In a real-world deployment, the different entities would run on different devices and, thus, require less memory on a single machine.

 ## Library Adaptions

 *All those changes are done by the setup script, so do not worry about it , in case you build everything as described above.*

-To be able to use the libraries with Cython, we have to to make some changes.
+To be able to use the libraries with Cython, we have to make some changes.
 Mainly, we have to create position-independent code by using the gcc option `-fPIC` and we have to add the correct Wolfssl paths to the linker.

 0. **_WOLFSSL_**
 Wolfssl needs to be configured before compilation with some flags.